exasol/exasol-driver-lua/doc/user_guide/user_guide.md

   lua doc/user_guide/examples.lua
 ```

 You will need to adjust host, port and credentials.
-If everything is setup correctly, the script will log the following:
+If everything is set up correctly, the script will log the following:

 ```
 2022-04-27 18:07:09 (038.649ms) [INFO]   Successfully connected to Exasol database at 192.168.56.7:8563 with user sys